A weekend in the woods: Lake Houston Wilderness Park

 We decided it would be a great idea to rent an a-frame cabin and have a girls weekend with the kids.
 We had all these great ideas of roasting smores, letting the kids play in the creek until sunset, and cooking our dinner over an open fire.
 Well, that’s not e x a c t l y how things happened but it’s always the unplanned events that make for fun story telling.

 Getting to Lake Houston Wilderness Park

 Address: 25840 FM 1485 New Caney, TX 77357

-From Downtown: Travel up HWY 59/69 N to the New Caney exit.
-From there travel down FM 1485 for about 5 miles until you reach LHWP on your right.
+Heading from Downtown: Travel up HWY 59/69 N to the New Caney exit.
+From there, go down FM 1485 for about 5 miles until you reach LHWP on your right.

 From The Woodlands: If you have a ez tag then you’re fastest route will be on the TX-99.
 Once on 99, travel for about 14 miles until you reach the New Caney/ FM 1485.
 Then travel down 1485 for about 5 miles until you see the park on your right.

 Staying at Lake Houston Wilderness Park